akshatnagar50/Vision-Based-Drone-Controller/Task1/Readme.md

 ## Description
 Our python wrapper is capable of running on both Windows and Linux machines and relies on simple python socket communication.
 We have provided a very basic teleop frontend for the drone, which can be used to simply fly the drone using keyboard keys.
 The same endpoints can also be used to make a controller drontend similar to the one in the Pluto mobile application.
 In order to execute the wrapper, the following steps can be followed.
--Clone the Repository
+- Clone the Repository
--Navigate to the Task 1 folder
+- Navigate to the Task 1 folder
--Connect to the drone's wifi
+- Connect to the drone's wifi
--Run the PlutoArm.py file.
+- Run the PlutoArm.py file.
--Control the drone using the keyboard commands
+- Control the drone using the keyboard commands